 Graduates of the Special Needs Educator Certificate Program become eligible to apply for Special Needs Educator (SNE) Certification through the BC ECE Registry.

-This program is designed to assist students to gain the skills necessary to work with children who need extra support in a child care setting.
-The courses examine the benefits of inclusion, describe the effects of a disability on children’s development and the family overall, explain intervention strategies and early identification and discuss strategies for early childhood educators to maximize the potential of children with extra support needs.
+This program is designed to provide the skills necessary to work with children who need extra support in a child care setting.
+Courses cover the following topics: benefits of inclusion, effects of a disability on the child and family, intervention strategies, and early intervention.
+Courses will also discuss strategies for early childhood educators to maximize the potential of children with extra support needs.
 Click here for full program outline.

 Early Childhood Educator Diploma